 9. Invest In an All-in-One Paid LinkedIn Automation App

 If you have the budget, you can purchase an all-in-one automation tool like LinkedinBot, Elink Pro or Autopilot.
 These tools help you create seamless automation campaigns including individual profiles, LinkedIn Groups, sending connection requests, downloading data, responding to incoming invitations and many other functions.
 These all require a Premium LinkedIn account, and the app services cost up to $100 per month.
 Plan spend some money and fund it with your new sales revenue!
-(IMPORTANT NOTE: With the new 2017 LinkedIn UI update these automation tools should be used with greater care as LinkedIn’s sensitivity to bots has increased.
+(IMPORTANT NOTE: After LinkedIn’s 2017 update these automation tools need to be used with greater care as LinkedIn’s sensitivity to bots has increased.
 Choose your automation tool carefully and make sure it’s been updated to reflect LinkedIn’s requirements.)

 10. Automate LinkedIn InMails

 Sending InMails can be a challenge time-wise.
 Using the “save as template” feature in LinkedIn Recruiter allows you to create standardized outbound InMail messages which can be quickly sent to a large number of people.
-Consider this semi-LinkedIn automation because it’s just making your manual process 50%-plus more efficient.
+We consider this semi-LinkedIn automation because it simply makes your manual process 50% more efficient.
 If you want to take this one step further you can use a browser-based tool like iMacros to record the keystrokes you make when populating and sending InMails.
 Keep in mind that this type of automation only works with a super-premium LinkedIn Recruiter account with a lot of InMails at your disposal.